Why are many businesses instilling a DevOps culture into their organization?: Research Methodology: Study Design

 \subsection{Subject Description}

-We targeted on software-intensive organizations with +2 years of experience in the adoption of DevOps.
-The sampling for the study can be considered as \textit{convenience sampling}.
-The convenience sampling strategy is a non-probability/non-random sampling technique used to create samples as per ease of access to organizations and the relevant stakeholders to the study.
-Most companies participating in the study were contacted at DevOps related events, such as the DevOps Spain\footnote{\url{https://www.devops-spain.com/} last accessed 2020/01/01.}, itSMF events\footnote{\url{http://bit.ly/2ky0eCG }, last accessed 2020/01/01.}, and DevOpsDays\footnote{\url{https://devopsdays.org/events/2020-madrid/welcome/} last accessed 2020/01/01.}, among others.
-This may lead to organizations not fully reflecting the entire target audience (e.g. organizations that do not attend to these events), however guarantees that organizations involved in this study are representative of the DevOps movement and its culture.
+We targeted software-intensive organizations with +2 years of experience in the adoption of DevOps.
+The sampling for the study can be considered a combination of \textit{maximum variation sampling} and \textit{convenience sampling}.
+The convenience sampling strategy is a non-probability/non-random sampling technique used to create samples as per ease of access to organizations and relevant stakeholders.
+Most companies participating in the study were contacted at DevOps-related events, such as DevOps Spain\footnote{\url{https://www.devops-spain.com/} last accessed 2020/01/01.}, itSMF events\footnote{\url{http://bit.ly/2ky0eCG }, last accessed 2020/01/01.}, and DevOpsDays\footnote{\url{https://devopsdays.org/events/2020-madrid/welcome/} last accessed 2020/01/01.}, among others.
+This may lead to organizations not fully reflecting the entire target audience (e.g., organizations that do not attend these events), but guarantees that the organizations involved in this study are representative of the DevOps movement and its culture.
 This and other threats to validity are analyzed in Section~\ref{method-ica}.

-For each interview, we selected key stakeholders who are members of DevOps teams or know very well the daily work of these teams.
-If an interviewee did not know to answer a question, that question was answered later after the interviewee obtain that knowledge.
-Table~\ref{tab:Subjects} lists the organizations involved in the study, its ID, scope (international or national), size\footnote{Spanish Law 5/2015 indicates that a \textit{micro enterprise} is one that has less than ten workers and an annual turnover of less than two million euros or a total asset of less than two million euros; a \textit{small company} is one that has a maximum of 49 workers and a turnover or total assets of less than ten million euros; and \textit{medium-sized companies} are those with less than 250 workers and a turnover of less than fifty million euros or an asset of less than 43 million euros; and \textit{large companies} are those that exceed these parameters.}, business core, organization age, and interviewee IT experience (ages).
+Table~\ref{tab:Subjects} lists the organizations involved in the study, its ID, scope (international or national), size\footnote{Spanish Law 5/2015 indicates that a \textit{micro enterprise} is one that has less than ten workers and an annual turnover of less than two million euros or a total asset of less than two million euros; a \textit{small company} is one that has a maximum of 49 workers and a turnover or total assets of less than ten million euros; \textit{medium-sized companies} are those with less than 250 workers and a turnover of less than fifty million euros or an asset of less than 43 million euros; and \textit{large companies} are those that exceed these parameters.}, business core and organization age.
+In many cases, more than one participant participated in an interview.
+Indeed, a total of 44 people participated in the 30 interviews.
+Table~\ref{tab:Interviewees} provides anonymized information about the position and IT experience of the interviewees.
+We interviewed key stakeholders, such as CEOs, CIOs, DevOps platform leaders, product leaders, developers, and infrastructure managers (see Table \ref{tab:Interviewees}).
+These interviewees had all the necessary information to adequately answer the questions posed.